Will Michigan State cover the spread vs. Butler? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the Spartans put up 70.9 points per game, only 3.0 more points than the 67.9 the Bulldogs gave up.
+- Last year, the Spartans put up 70.9 points per game, just three more points than the 67.9 the Bulldogs gave up.

 - Michigan State had an 8-8 record against the spread and a 13-4 record overall last season when putting up more than 67.9 points.